cfe-lab/MiCall/HACKING.md

 22. Select all the .fastq.gz files you copied, right click, and choose Extract Here.
 22. Delete the compressed versions of the files.
 22. Copy settings_default.py to settings.py, and open it for editing.
-23. Point macdatafile_mount at your local RAW_DATA folder, replace all the bpsh strings with empty strings, and set mapping_ref_path to "reference_sequences/cfe".
+23. Point macdatafile_mount at your local RAW_DATA folder, and set mapping_ref_path to "reference_sequences/cfe".
+24. Set both mapping_factory_resources and single_thread_resources to [("", 2)]
+25. If you want to reduce the combinations that run, remove all but the first value in g2p_fpr_cutoffs, v3_mincounts, conseq_mixture_cutoffs.
+Remove all but 10 from sam2csf_q_cutoffs.
 26. Open the MISEQ_PIPELINE.py file, and type Ctrl-F11 to try and run it.
 It will fail.
 27. From the Run menu, choose Run Configurations....
 28. Go to the Arguments tab, and type the path to the sample run folder you created above.